Research course

 Course content

 As a city, Bristol is known for its concentration of high-technology industry.
 Computers, communications and microelectronics are well represented, alongside digital media, computer games and electronic commerce.
-The University's Department of Computer Science has close relationships with many of these organisations via collaborative projects, staff secondments and visiting industrial staff.
+The University has close relationships with many of these organisations via collaborative projects, staff secondments and visiting industrial staff.

-The Department of Computer Science is an international centre of excellence in the foundations and applications of computing.
-Staff in the department carry out research in intelligent systems, digital media, foundations, personal systems, and architecture and design.
+The School of Computer Science is an international centre of excellence in the foundations and applications of computing.
+Researchers in this area of study explore intelligent systems, digital media, foundations, personal systems, and architecture and design.

-The department is located in the Merchant Venturers Building alongside the Department of Electrical and Electronic Engineering and the Department of Engineering Mathematics.
-This brings together the research in computing, communications, electronics and photonics within the University.
+Computer Science is located within Merchant Venturers Building alongside aligned areas of study like Electrical and Electronic Engineering, bringing together the University's research strengths in computing, communications, electronics and photonics.

 Information for international students